-Kitchen Sink Cookies are everything you could ever want in a cookie, chocolate, raisins, oats, toffee, m&m’s and heck a little more chocolate!
+These Kitchen Sink Cookies contain everything you could ever want in a cookie — chocolate, raisins, oats, toffee, M&M’s … and even more chocolate!

 Immediately I knew I had to find uses for them all.
-I hate those little bits that aren’t enough for a recipe but you don’t wan to waste it either.
+I hate those little bits that aren’t enough for a recipe but you don’t want to waste it either.

-I dumped everything into these cookies hoping that they wouldn’t be obnoxious with all of the different flavors and textures and instead a new breed of cookie was born.
-Juicy, plump raisins, melty chocolate chips, candy coated m&m’s, crunchy little nuggets of toffee and bits of chocolate bars were in every bite but a name to fit it was proving difficult.
+I dumped everything into these easy oatmeal cookies, hoping they wouldn’t be obnoxious with all of the different flavors and textures.
+Instead, a new breed of cookie was born!
+Juicy, plump raisins, melty chocolate chips, candy coated M&M’s, crunchy little nuggets of toffee, and bits of chocolate bars were in every bite but a name to fit my new creation was proving difficult.